CommandLineLabs/completegeek/docs/linux-basics/operating-systems-and-history.md

-# Chapter 3: Operating Systems and Unix History and Culture
+# Operating Systems and Unix History and Culture

+FIXME/TODO: This should probably be eliminated as a chapter and the contents introduced when we encounter them.

 ## What is an Operating System?